 The park was filled with native Rainbow Lorikeets, beautiful and colourful species of parrot found in Australia.
 They are probably used to being fed by hand, so while they are very friendly they are also demanding their meal with no hesitation.
 After spending quite some time with the birds and making sure they are all well fed, we got off to the beach.
 The bay is stunning with turquoise water and quite a few resident dolphins, so there is always something to look forward to.
 Oh, apparently some “friendly” types of sharks also visit the area on occasion, so not to be mistaken with smiling dolphins…

-We spent the following day on the beach, but not just an ordinary beach – Greenfield Beach – a little bay surrounded by lush green trees which almost reach the water, leaving just a stretch of white sand.
-Just magical.
+We spent the following day on the beach, but not any ordinary beach – Greenfield Beach – a little bay surrounded by lush green trees which almost reach the water, leaving only a stretch of white sand.
+Magical!
 Being here outside of school holidays means we got the beach to ourselves.
 The kids built castles and tunnels in the sand, we jumped into the clear blue water, and ended up back at the nextdoor village Vincentia for late lunch.
 Back at the caravan park, we tried to get some rest and a cup of tea, but the kids somehow had more energy to ride their bikes and announce that today was their favourite day.

 Next day turns out to be a wintry day with showers, but we didn’t mind since our youngest turned two years old today, so we had all the reasons to celebrate.
 We did a day trip in Booderee National Park on the southern end of Jervis Bay.
 This was the first drive in muddy conditions, across the bush through gravel roads and more white beaches.
 However, as the rain settled in the afternoon, we went back to the caravan for a birthday celebration with homemade chocolate muffins, candles, songs and presents.